Company Seven.

 • Questar QRMS II Programmable Image and Data Acquisition and Analysis System

-In 1983 Questar Corporation developed the original Long Distance Microscope: Model QM 1.
+History: In 1983 Questar Corporation developed the original Long Distance Microscope, the QM 1.
 This instrument was distinguished by "Industrial Research Magazine" as one of the 100 most significant new technical products of the year.
 For the first time microscopic images could be made of subjects or objects in enclosures, in hostile environments, in process, and on-line.
-Microscopic resolution could be achieved from a longer distance without cluttering the work area with instrumentation.
+Furthermore, the microscopic resolution is achieved from a longer distance and without cluttering the work area with instrumentation.

-What began as a unique lens design developed into a full series of microscopes, integrated systems and accessories
+What began as an award-winning unique lens design has been developed into a comprehensive series of microscopes, optional integrated optics and other accessories.

 At a working distance greater than a few millimeters, no optical system will match the resolving power and magnification of these Questar Long Distance Microscopes.
 In the past years since the introduction of the QM 1, the Questar microscopes and remote measurement systems have received two "IR 100" awards, and a "Photonics Magazine" Circle of Excellence award.

-• Two Selectable Ports: allows simultaneous mounting of two detectors or and eyepiece and detector/camera
+• Two Selectable Ports: allows simultaneous mounting of two detectors, or an eyepiece and a detector or camera

 • Integrated Beamsplitter: common to all close focus models allows for coaxial illumination